-- panoramic views taken in different directions from outside the proposed perimeter (skyline) - views taken inside the proposed perimeter which give an exact idea of the urban landscape (townscape) - a selection of original colour slides preferably Kodachrome film for which the non-exclusive reproduction rights are granted to UNESCO on the form provided for this purpose.
+- an aerial view - views of the monuments listed in the nomination (interior and exterior) - panoramic views taken in different directions from outside the proposed perimeter (skyline) - views taken inside the proposed perimeter which give an exact idea of the urban landscape (townscape) - a selection of high quality original colour slides for which the non-exclusive reproduction rights are granted to UNESCO on the form provided for this purpose.
 It should be noted that colour slides are absolutely necessary for the presentation of the property to the Bureau and to the Committee.